Livorno: 17th century and later

 At the end of the 17th century, Livorno underwent a period of great urban planning and expansion.
 Near the defensive pile of the Old Fortress, a new fortress was built, together with the town walls and the system of navigable canals through neighbourhoods.
-After the port of Pisa had silted up in the 13th century, its distance from the sea increased and it lost its dominance in trade, so Livorno took over as the main port in Tuscany.
-By 1745 Livorno's population had risen to 32,534 persons.
+After the port of Pisa had silted up in the 13th century, its distance from the sea increased and it lost its dominance in trade.
+Livorno took over as the main port in Tuscany.
+By 1745 Livorno's population had risen to 32,534.

 The more successful of the European powers re-established trading houses in the region, especially the British with the Levant Company.
-In turn, the trading networks grew, and with it, Britain's cultural contact with Tuscany.
+In turn, the trading networks grew, and with those, Britain's cultural contact with Tuscany.
 An increasing number of British writers, artists, philosophers, and travellers visited the area and developed the unique historical ties between the two communities.
-The British referred to the city as "Leghorn".
+The British referred to the city in English as "Leghorn", derived from the Genoese term.
 Through the centuries, the city's trade fortunes fell and rose according to the success or failure of the Great Powers.
 The British and their Protestant allies were important to its trade.

-During the Italian campaigns of the French Revolutionary Wars of the late eighteenth century, Napoleon's troops occupied Livorno with the rest of Tuscany.
+During the Italian campaigns of the French Revolutionary Wars of the late eighteenth century, Napoleon's troops occupied Livorno along with the rest of Tuscany.
 Under the Continental System, the French prohibited trade with Britain, and the economy of Livorno suffered greatly.
-The French had altogether taken over Tuscany in 1808, incorporating it into the Napoleonic empire.
+The French had altogether taken over Tuscany by 1808, incorporating it into the Napoleonic empire.
 After the Congress of Vienna, Austrian rule replaced the French.